Celia Green: Aphorisms

 Her aphorisms have been published in The Decline and Fall of Science and Advice to Clever Children.
 Ten are included in the Penguin Dictionary of Epigrams, and three in the Penguin Dictionary of Modern Quotations.
+They have been cited in broadsheets.

 CDs

 The CD titled Lucid Dreams 0096, which includes parts of the book Lucid Dreams narrated by Green for the label Em:t, was released in 1995.
 Earlier Green had contributed a nine-minute track to a compilation CD put out by the same recording label.
 The track was entitled "In the Extreme" and consisted of readings by the author from her books, The Human Evasion, and Advice to Clever Children.